 In a large pot, saute some yellow onion in olive oil until softened:

 Add lots and lots of minced garlic, and cook for a minute until fragrant:

-Add a tbsp of green curry paste:
+Add green curry paste:

 Then add the mussels, and toss to coat: